Blog

 What is Cash Burn?

 If you’re experiencing cash burn, it means your business is spending money faster than it’s earning it.
-Cash burn is a key KPI closely related to another important metric, cash flow.
+Monthly cash burn is a key KPI closely related to another important metric, cash flow.
 Specifically, cash burn is a measurement of negative cash flow (net decrease in cash over time).

 Especially for startups, cash burn is like walking a tightrope – you want to spend enough money to keep your business growing or hit that next milestone, but not so much money that expenditures consistently outweigh revenue.